offbynull/learn/Math/input/input.md

   When both sides represent different value, it's said that they're not equal.

-* `{kt} a > b` -- greater than
+* `{kt} a > b` -- greater than_REL

-  When the value of left-side is more than the right-side, the left is said to be greater than the right.
+  When the value of left-side is more than_REL the right-side, the left is said to be greater than_REL the right.

   ```{note}
   This is the same as `{kt} b < a`.
 Think of the symbol as a mouth.
 The mouth is trying trying to eat the larger value -- it's open in that direction.
   ```
-* `{kt} a < b` -- less than
+* `{kt} a < b` -- less than_REL

-  When the value of left-side is less than the right-side, the left is said to be greater than the right.
+  When the value of left-side is less than_REL the right-side, the left is said to be greater than_REL the right.

   ```{note}
   This is the same as `{kt} b > a`.
 Think of the symbol as a mouth.
 The mouth is trying trying to eat the larger value -- it's open in that direction.
   ```

-* `{kt} a \geq b` -- greater than or equal
+* `{kt} a \geq b` -- greater than_REL or equal

-  When the value of left-side is more than OR equal to the right-side, the left is said to be greater than the right.
+  When the value of left-side is more than_REL OR equal to the right-side, the left is said to be greater than_REL the right.

-* `{kt} a \leq b` -- less than or equal
+* `{kt} a \leq b` -- less than_REL or equal

-  When the value of left-side is less than OR equal to the right-side, the left is said to be greater than the right.
+  When the value of left-side is less than_REL OR equal to the right-side, the left is said to be greater than_REL the right.

 KEEP WORKING ON THESE:
 ADD FRACTION ADDING AND MULTIPLICATION RULES (recipriocals, cross multiply, etc..)